 Staff will notify Town Council of the Annexation Application at the next available Town Council meeting.
-This notification serves to provide a basic overview of the Application, such as Annexation Area, current Zoning, and proposed Zoning.
+This notification serves to provide a basic overview of the Application such as Annexation Area, current Zoning, and as well as proposed Zoning.
 Additionally, Staff will outline the next steps leading to the Petition submittal as well as the subsequent adoption process.